olawalejarvis/string-class/README.md

 - Travis CI
 - Coveralls
 - Hound CI
-- Instabul Test Coverage Generator
+- Istanbul Test Coverage Generator

 ## Methods Added
-These methods were added:
+The following methods were added:
 - hasVowels: Checks if the argument contains vowels

 - toUpper: Converts the argument to uppercase characters